imvimalkumar007/SQL_Project_Data_Job_Analysis/Business_Analyst_Skills_Analysis_README.md

 This project highlights the skills and roles shaping the 2023 Business Analyst job market.
 By focusing on high-demand and high-paying skills, professionals can better position themselves for success.
 SQL proved invaluable for uncovering actionable insights, and the visualizations provide a clear understanding of market trends.

-For access to the SQL scripts, visit the project repository: [Your Repository Link].

 ---